Montrose, Colorado: Economy

-Due to its relative affordability and proximity to many world-class outdoor recreation activities, Montrose is known as a manufacturing hub for outdoor products.
+Due to its relative affordability and proximity to many outdoor recreation activities, Montrose is known as a manufacturing hub for outdoor products.
 Fly-fishing companies Ross Reels, Abel, and Airflo are headquartered in the city.

 Additionally, Scott Fly Rods relocated to Montrose from Telluride in 1993.
 Gordon Composites, maker of nearly 90 percent of the high-performance laminate material used in the bow-hunting industry, is located in Montrose.
-Colorado Yurt Company, maker of handcrafted yurts, tipis, and rugged canvas wall tents, is also located in Montrose.
+Secret Creek, formerly known as Colorado Yurt Company, maker of handcrafted yurts, tipis, and rugged canvas wall tents, is also located in Montrose.

-The Montrose City Council is actively recruiting outdoor recreation businesses to boost the local economy and create primary jobs.
-In addition, the City is planning major river corridor construction and restoration with the company, which it plans to use to attract more industry, increase outdoor recreation, and promote tourism.

-Tourist and recreation opportunities are important to the regional economy.
-Montrose is a gateway to the Black Canyon of the Gunnison National Park to the east of town.
-In the winter, it is a transportation hub for ski areas of the San Juan Mountains to the south.

 In November 2017, the City approved a $10 million fund for public infrastructure improvements within the Colorado Outdoors development, and was the recipient of a $2 million grant for a new trail system.
-The GOCO grant was the largest single grant awarded to the City of Montrose in its history, and connects the newly built, $30 million Montrose Recreation Center to the project, safely under-passing both major highways within the City.
+The GOCO grant was the largest single grant awarded to the City of Montrose in its history, and connects the newly built, $30 million Montrose Recreation Center to the project, safely under-passing both major highways within the city.

-The Montrose Urban Renewal Authority (MURA), the taxing entity in partnership with the Colorado Outdoors project, was the recipient of 2019 Governors Award from Downtown Colorado, Inc for Best Urban Renewal project.

-In November 2019, Governor Jared Polis visited Montrose and Mayfly to unveil his Rural Economic Blueprint which focuses heavily on expanding rural access to broadband services and investing in rural economic development.

-Russell Stover Candies announced in January 2020 that it would be closing its Montrose plant in the spring of 2021, eliminating 400 jobs and offering employees to relocate to plants in Kansas and Texas.
-The plant is listed as a "primary employer" for the city on its Economic Development Corporation website.
+Russell Stover Candies closed its Montrose plant in the spring of 2021, eliminating 400 jobs and offering employees to relocate to plants in Kansas and Texas.
+The plant was listed as a "primary employer" for the city on its Economic Development Corporation website.
+The former plant building was sold in 2024, but is still vacant as of March 2025.

-In October 2020, the City of Montrose announced a multi-year, multi-million dollar river restoration project along the Uncompahgre River, including a $785,00 grant from the Colorado Water Conservation Board.
+In October 2020, the City of Montrose announced a multi-year, multi-million dollar river restoration project along the Uncompahgre River, including a $785,000 grant from the Colorado Water Conservation Board.

-In the fall of 2022, Montrose was ranked in the top-25 of the nation's most dynamic micropolitan statistical areas by think tank Heartland Forward.
-This is largely based on the City's access to outdoor recreation, with the study citing the City's mix of broadband connectivity and access to the outdoors which became a respite from the difficulties of pandemic-era city life.
+In 2024, both Shelter Distilling and restaurant Toasty opened after receiving economic incentives from the city.

+Parks and recreation

+Recreational facilities include the Montrose Water Sports Park, a large (80,000 square foot) community recreation center with and indoor walking/jogging track, and over 38 public parks.

+The city is bicycle friendly, with League of American Bicyclists designating the city as a Bicycle Friendly Community.

+There are also three 18-hole golf courses within the city, Bridges Golf & Country Club, Black Canyon Golf Course, and Cobble Creek Golf Club.